Counterfeiter/EQ-Platform-FreeCAD/README.md

-# EQ-Platform for a Dobsonian Teleskop (Newton Teleskop + Rocker Box) or a Camera Tripod
+# EQ-Platform for a Dobsonian Telescope (Newton Telescope + Rocker Box) or a Camera Tripod
 FreeCAD parametric drawings for an EQ-Platform.
 Enter your latitude and center of gravity of your teleskop in the spreadsheet and if you are in about 51° you get all the 3D parts to print and build this Platform.